MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-tricks.md

 ### Before you connect to the SQL server
 1. Follow the steps to locate the [SQL Server error log on disk](#finding-your-error-log-if-you-cannot-connect-to-sql).
 2. Open the errorlog.log file in Notepad.
-3. Scroll through the file until you find the text "Server name is".
+3. Search for the text *Server name is*.

     Whatever is listed in the single quotes is the name of the SQL server and what you'll be connecting to: